 After a client drops-in at the PDI, ND assesses client need(s) through a 4th Visit Engagement Form.
 Youth fill-out that form and submit it to staff.
 ND staff explained the form was ideally administered on a clients' 4th visit to the PDI.
 However, they also explained the form could be administered at other time points-earlier or later depending on the youth's engagement.
-Staff described that, in their view, excessive documentation could be perceived by youth as overly-burdensome and ultimately decrease client participation.
-Fulfilling a mandate to remain low-barrier, however, made it unclear how consistently the 4th Visit Engagement Form had been administered.
+Staff described that, in their view, excessive documentation could be perceived by youth as overly burdensome and ultimately decrease participation.
+It was not clear how ofter the form was administered.